RPDPR/Unlocked_Combat_System_Logic/README.md

 ## About the plugin

 **UnlockedCombatSystem** is a powerful C++ subsystem built on the [Union Framework](https://gitlab.com/union-framework).
-It integrates directly into the **ZenGin** engine to fully unlock the combat logic for Gothic I Classic, Gothic II: Night of the Raven, and massive mods like *Legend of Ahssun*.
+It integrates directly into the **ZenGin** engine to fully unlock the combat logic for `Gothic I Classic`, `Gothic II: Night of the Raven`, and massive mods like Legend of Ahssun and so on.

-The subsystem is designed specifically for Daedalus scripters, allowing you to bypass native engine limitations and control combat mechanics directly from your `.d` files.
+The subsystem is designed specifically for `Daedalus scripters`, allowing you to bypass native engine limitations and control combat mechanics directly from your `.d` files.

 ## Key Features